kdeldycke/awesome-engineering-team-management/readme.md

 ### Procrastination

-- [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - “‘Screw it, let's do it’; Start sloppy; Start small”.
+- [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - “'Screw it, let's do it'; Start sloppy; Start small”.
 - [Why procrastination is about managing emotions, not time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time) - “Research shows that once the first step is made towards a task, following through becomes easier”.

 ## Culture